 On Saturday, September 7, 1963, local merchants in Plaquemines Parish, Louisiana, began enforcing an ordinance that denied service to all members of the U.S. military, regardless of their race, to protest integration.
-In a choice between the patriotic support for the U.S. military and the commitment to racial segregation, the Parish chose bigotry.
+In a choice between patriotic support for the U.S. military and a commitment to racial segregation, the parish chose bigotry.

-The prior day a new local ordinance went into effect in Plaquemines Parish, banning civilian restaurants from serving all members of the military, and prohibiting parish residents from visiting the integrated Naval Air Station Joint Reserve Base New Orleans.
+The day before, a new local ordinance in Plaquemines Parish banning civilian restaurants from serving all military members and prohibiting parish residents from visiting the integrated Naval Air Station Joint Reserve Base New Orleans took effect.

 While Black veterans were often the target of physical violence and social humiliation, this restaurant ordinance barred all sailors from service, regardless of race, rather than comply with integration.
-At the time, segregationist Leander Perez knew that the ordinance would “hurt our good white boys who are in the military service” and would bring a significant loss in revenue, but he nevertheless argued that banning all troops from being served was necessary because maintaining segregation was more important.
-And local merchants such as shopkeeper Mrs. Charles T. Boone, owner of the Hummingbird Restaurant in Belle Chase, Louisiana, complied.
+At the time, segregationist Leander Perez knew that the ordinance would “hurt our good white boys who are in the military service” and would bring a significant loss in revenue, but he nevertheless argued that banning service for all troops was necessary because maintaining segregation was more important.
+Local merchants—including a shopkeeper named Mrs. Charles T. Boone who owned the Hummingbird Restaurant in Belle Chase, Louisiana—complied.
 On September 7, she pointed to a sign that read “Parish law forbids me to serve military personnel in uniform" and refused to serve coffee to two members of the U.S. Navy.

 Mr. Perez championed the ordinance as an aggressive response to a report from President John F. Kennedy's Committee on Equal Opportunity in the Armed Services ("The Geller Report").
 The Geller Report issued a series of recommendations aimed at combatting racial discrimination in the armed services.
 In particular, the report urged military officers to declare segregated civilian establishments "off-limits" to those under their command.